adobe/brackets/README.md

 a different folder to edit from *File > Open Folder*.

-Most of Brackets should be pretty self-explanatory, but for information on how to use some of the new features we're adding like Quick Edit and Live Development, please read
-[How to Use Brackets](http://github.com/adobe/brackets/wiki/How-to-Use-Brackets).
+Most of Brackets should be pretty self-explanatory, but for information on how to use its unique features, like Quick Edit and Live Development, please read [How to Use Brackets](http://github.com/adobe/brackets/wiki/How-to-Use-Brackets).
 Also, see the [release notes](http://github.com/adobe/brackets/wiki/Release-Notes) for a list of new features and known issues in each build.